City guides

 Gold Coast, Queensland Travel Guide

-Irresistible to beach babes, shopaholics and socialites, Gold Coast beckons tourists with about 43 miles (70km) of beautiful coastline, some of Australia's most impressive shopping centres, and a nightlife which sizzles all year round.
-The region is also home to some of the world's most diverse and ancient tropical rainforests, as well as some wonderful animal sanctuaries, making it a paradise for nature lovers and hikers as well as party animals.
+Irresistible to beach lovers, shopaholics, and socialites, the Gold Coast attracts visitors with about 35 miles (57 km) of golden coastline, some of Australia's largest and most impressive shopping centres, and a nightlife that buzzes throughout the year.
+The region is home to ancient and diverse subtropical rainforests, as well as popular wildlife sanctuaries, making it a paradise for nature enthusiasts and hikers as well as those seeking sun and fun.

 Best time to visit Gold Coast